AllisonShen/Zkswap/README.md

 Authors: Ava, Nick, Xiaxin and Willow

-The main objective of this project is to implementing basic functions of DEX to manage a liquidity tool and enable exchanges between reserves of two synthetic tokens on zkEVM polygon to achieve fast, low-gas, zero-knowledge proof transactions
+The main objective of this project is to implement basic functions of a DEX to manage a liquidity tool and enable exchanges between reserves of two synthetic tokens on Polygon zkEVM to achieve fast, low-gas, zero-knowledge proof transactions.

 ## Swap interface
 Basic functions of DEXs in `contracts/Swap.sol` to manage a liquidity pool made up of reserves of two sAsset tokens and enable exchanges between them.
 Please follow the below specifications and the interfaces defined in `contracts/interfaces/ISwap.sol`.
 The protocol in this swap is derived from [Uniswap v2](https://docs.uniswap.org/protocol/V2/introduction).